Ruia Morrison

 Dame Ruia Mereana Morrison DNZM MBE (born 8 May 1936) is a retired New Zealand tennis player.
-Morrison was the first New Zealand woman and the first Māori person to play at Wimbledon and reached the quarter-finals in 1957.
+Morrison was the first New Zealand woman and the first Māori person to play at Wimbledon and reached the fourth round in both 1957 and 1959.
 She also won 13 national New Zealand tennis titles.

 Early life

 Morrison was born in 1936 at Tikitere, a small farming community between Lake Rotoiti and Rotorua in New Zealand's North Island.
 She was the third of nine children born to Hingawaka (Waki) Morrison and Tanira Kingi.
 She is Māori from the Te Arawa and Ngāti Tūwharetoa iwi (tribes).

 In 1944, the family moved from Tikitere to live in Te Koutu, Rotorua.
 Shortly afterwards, Hingawaka Morrison, a rugby and tennis player, built two tennis courts in the community.
 Morrison, aged 8 years old, wanted to play on the courts but as she was so young her father made her a wooden bat and coached her while she practised on the walls of their house instead.

 Morrison attended Rotokawa and Rotorua Primary Schools, Rotorua High School, and Te Puke High School.
 In 1953 Aucklander Mrs Mowbray saw her playing tennis in Rotorua and invited her to stay with her in Auckland; Morrison moved to the city and boarded with Mowbray while having her first formal tennis lessons, at the Eden-Epsom Tennis Club.
 Hoani Waititi, a teacher at St. Stephen's School, saw Morrison playing and approached St. Stephen's sister school, Queen Victoria School for Maori Girls, and made arrangements for her to enrol as a boarder and receive tennis coaching.
 After finishing high school, Morrison attended Auckland Teachers' College, where she continued to play tennis and also began a long tennis partnership with Heather Robson.